cvxgrp/cvxportfolio/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also install the development version.
 It is tested daily by the
 example strategies.
-We host it in the `main branch
+We host it in the `master branch
-<https://github.com/cvxgrp/cvxportfolio/tree/main/>`_.
+<https://github.com/cvxgrp/cvxportfolio/tree/master/>`_.
 It is named after
 the current stable version; each time we make a release we update to the new
 version and merge to the master branch, which is shown on the homepage of
 the repository.
 If this sounds complicated, avoid installing the development